APsan785/comicgpt-soc/README.md

 # comicgpt_soc
 My SOC Project of ComicGPT in which we have to use stable diffusion to generate images from text prompts.
 The main aim is to generate a storyline and a comic out of it.

+Learnings -
+  => Prompt engineering for image generation
+  => Learnt about neural networks and basic ML
+  => Learnt Stable diffusion and how are images generated => Using colab notebook for the coding part
+  => Used huggingface for implementing/using the algorithms of stable diffusion